CosmosContracts/testnets/astarte/UPGRADE.md

 Look, we've messed up block times before, we're all tired, so check in beforehand to see what the ETA is if you're doing this by hand...

-But let's face it, you're using, [cosmovisor](https://docs.junochain.com/validators/setting-up-cosmovisor), so this upgrade will happen while you're down the pub.
+But let's face it, you're using, [cosmovisor](https://docs.junochain.com/validators/setting-up-cosmovisor), so this upgrade will happen while you're down at the pub.

 ```bash
 # get the new version